 Have you ever heard the saying “the devil is in the detail?’
-Most likely you have heard this or even used this expression at some point.
+You have probably heard this or even used this expression at some point.
 This saying reminds us that failure to concentrate on the details can lead to unexpected problems.
 The process of buying an RV is full of details we need to consider.
-Failure to hire the right RV inspector can lead to problems later on.
+Failure to hire the right RV inspector can lead to problems later.
 So, what should we consider when hiring an RV inspector?
 Here are just a few things to consider.

 Inspector Certifications and Experience

 When talking to prospective inspectors one of the first things you should consider is their certifications and experience.
 Currently, there is only one organization certifying RV inspectors.
 Any individual or company you are considering hiring should be certified as an RV inspector.
 Ideally, they will have advanced certifications as either a registered or certified RV technician.
 A certified RV inspector has attended a minimum of three weeks of training on all aspects of inspecting RVs and has demonstrated proficiency through practical and written examinations.